euctrl-pru/pruatlas/README.md

 Installation
 ============

 `Pruatlas` is still in early development and it is only available on GitHub.
 It relies and uses the functionality from the `sf` package and this relies on a working installation of GDAL, see the `sf` installation instructions for directions.
-Also note that support for Simple Feature is still in development in `ggplot2`: you need to install from GitHub untill officially released (sometine in May 2017.)
+Also note that support for Simple Feature is still in development in `ggplot2`: you need to install from GitHub untill officially released (sometimes in May 2017.)

 In order to install `pruatlas` you need to run: